NRA Basic Pistol Instructor Led Training

 Can I Just Pay the Class Fee on the Day of the Class?

-Please note that the $90 fee is a discounted rate for those who are already signed up and paid at least the deposit for the NRA Basic Pistol Instructor Training through Armed2Defend.
+Please note that the $90 fee is a discounted rate for those who are already signed up and paid for the NRA Basic Pistol Instructor Training through Armed2Defend.
 Otherwise, the class fee is $125.

 Will I Get My Concealed Carry License the Same Day?